General Summer College Questions

 I am unable to afford the cost of the full program.
 How do I determine financial aid?

-Summer College has a limited number of partial need-based scholarships for admitted students.
-Scholarships are only available to domestic students, and awarded on a first-come, first-served basis.
-In order to be considered, students must submit their family’s most recent tax returns with their application.
-Our need-based scholarships are designed to assist families whose adjusted gross income is $75,000 or less.
-Each application is evaluated independently and extenuating circumstances may be considered.
+Summer College has a limited number of partial need-based and merit-based scholarships for admitted students.
+Scholarships are awarded on a first-come, first-served basis.
+Each application is evaluated independently.
 View the Scholarship & Discount page for more information on all financial aid opportunities.

-International students are not eligible for Syracuse University Summer College financial aid.
-International students are encouraged to reach out to their local embassies to determine if there are any scholarships or aid available.
+International students are eligible for various Syracuse University Summer College scholarships and discounts.
+Additionally, international students are encouraged to reach out to their local embassies to determine if there are any scholarships or aid available.
 View the International Students page for more requirements and important information.
-International students are, however, eligible for discounts including the Alumni discount and Multi-program discount.
 For more information on discounts, view our Scholarship & Discounts page.

 How are roommates selected?